-- 1. A maximum of 60 semester hours of credit may be obtained by the combined mechanisms of Course Challenge and Transfer Credit. - A student is not entitled to register for Course Challenge credit if he has previously applied unsuccessfully for Course Challenge credit in two courses. - 3.
-A student must register for Course Challenge credit before the last day to add courses in a particular semester. - 4.
+- 1. A maximum of 60 semester hours of credit may be obtained by the combined mechanisms of Course Challenge and Transfer Credit. - 2.
+A student is not entitled to register for Course Challenge credit if he has previously applied unsuccessfully for Course Challenge credit in two courses. - 3.
+A student must register for Course Challenge credit during the period allowed for addition of courses in the particular semester (but see note above concerning extension for Summer Semester, 1971). - 4.
 The statement of the final disposition of the Course Challenge attempt must be submitted to the Registrar on or before the last day for submission of regular grades in the same semester.